-- Declare a Minor in Business Administration by completing the Minor Declaration Form; - 2) Obtain the approval of the dean of the college major and the dean of the College of Business Administration; - 3) Obtain a Minor Cumulative Grade Point Average (MCGPA) of no less than 70 %. - 4) Complete 18 credits of business coursework as specified below
+- Declare a Minor in Business Administration by completing the Minor Declaration Form; - Obtain the approval of the dean of the college major and the dean of the College of Business Administration; - 3) Obtain a Minor Cumulative Grade Point Average of no less than 70 %. - 4) Complete 18 credits of business coursework as specified below

 Course # Title Credits Prerequisites

 BACC 201 Financial Accounting I 3

 BECN 301 or Microeconomics or 3 Junior Standing

 BECN 302 Macroeconomics

 BFIN 301 Financial Management I 3 BACC 201

-BMGT 200 Introduction to Management 3
+BMGT 200 Introduction to Management 3 Co-req.: ENGL 210

+BADM 490 Entrepreneurship 3 Senior Standing

+BMKA 200 Introduction to Marketing 3 Co-requisite ENGL

+210

-BMGT 350 Entrepreneurship 3 BACC 202 or equivalent BMKT 200 Introduction to Marketing 3 Co-requisite ENGL 210 Engineering students may take Technopreneurship instead of Entrepreneurship and Engineering Economics instead of Microeconomics or Macroeconomics.
-Computer Science stude nts may take Project Manageme nt instead of E Entrepreneurship.
+\ Engineering students may take Engineering Economics instead of Microeconomics or Macroeconomics.
+Computer Science students may take Project Management instead of Entrepreneurship.